eerkela/bertrand/docs/source/content/motivation.rst

     .. tab:: benchmarks

-        If we benchmark these three implementations alongside an equivalently Python version, we can compare their relative performance:
+        If we benchmark these three implementations alongside an equivalent Python version, we can compare their relative performance:

         .. code-block:: python